| Editors note: This is the conclusion of a two-part

 virus.
 If this disease is suspected, pancreatic tissue

+should be collected for histopathology.
 The appearance of the reproductive tracts of

 salmonids varies according to the stage of sexual maturity.